protocol/launchpad/docs/libp2p/core-concepts.md

 _Find the_ [_full tutorial here_](https://docs.rs/libp2p/0.40.0/libp2p/tutorial/index.html)

 This tutorial aims to give newcomers a hands-on overview on how to use the Rust libp2p implementation.
-People new to Rust likely want to get started on Rust itself, before diving into all the networking fun.
-This library makes heavy use of asynchronous Rust.
-In case you are not familiar with these concepts the Rust async-book should prove useful.
-People new to libp2p might prefer to get a general overview at libp2p.io first, though libp2p knowledge is not required for this tutorial.

-This tutorial covers building a small ping clone, sending a ping to a peer, expecting a pong as a response.